The Jungle Book: Alive with Magic

 The Jungle Book: Alive with Magic was a short lived nighttime show at Disney's Animal Kingdom in the Walt Disney World Resort.
 The Jungle Book: Alive with Magic was located in the park's Discovery River.
-The show was limited-time engagement, filled the space of the delayed Rivers of Light night-time show, presumably until Rivers of Light was ready.
+The show was limited-time engagement and filled the space of the delayed Rivers of Light night-time show, presumably until Rivers of Light was ready.
 The show featured music from the film, adding an Indian influence.
 The show opened on May 28, 2016, with a soft opening the night before.